SEI-ATL/tic-tac-toe/readme.md

 <button class="space" id="22"></button>
 </div>
 ```
+### How we activate actions from the page to the internal code
 All buttons share the same class, which we take advantage of with a loop to execute the update function.

 ```javascript